 Over the years, Ladbrokes have updated and amended their process when it comes to withdrawal times.
 Below is a list of those changes.

-If you were thinking of registering with Ladbrokes, but were concerned their withdrawal times might not be up to standard, I hope my guide right here has put your mind at rest.
+If you were thinking of registering, but were concerned about the Ladbroke withdrawal times, I hope my guide right here has put your mind at rest.

 Ladbrokes offers competitive withdrawal times all round – they’re just a little bit more competitive if you have a Visa card or frequently use e-wallets like Paysafecard.